GovAlta/adsp-monorepo/docs/tutorials/access-service/themes.md

 Probably the easiest way to build and test a new theme is:

 - read the [keycloak guide](https://www.keycloak.org/docs/18.0/server_development/) for developing themes
-- [install](https://www.keycloak.org/docs/18.0/server_installation/) a local copy of keycloak
 - clone the [access-service git repository](https://github.com/GovAlta/access-service/tree/aro)
-- branch off of the _aro_ branch in the repository.
-This is _important_!
-The main branch is _not being used_.
-- create a new folder in the _themes_ directory
-- copy the Login folder from another theme to use as a starting point
-- modify as needed.
-- Note: You will need to copy the theme you are developing to the appropriate folder in your local copy of keycloak for testing purposes.

-Once you are happy with it create a new PR and merge back into the _aro_ branch.
+- follow the instructions in the repository to build, test, and deploy your new templates.

-Note: Merging your new template will trigger an automatic deployment to the DEV and UAT keycloak servers.
-When you are ready to deploy to production please contact the ADSP team on slack (#adsp-connect) or email us at [ADSP Support](adsp@gov.ab.ca) to schedule it.
+If you have any questions please contact the ADSP team on slack (#adsp-connect) or email us at [ADSP Support](adsp@gov.ab.ca).